Ukrainian penal military units during the Russian invasion of Ukraine: Treatment

 If a member of a penal unit would attempt to desert or retreat without authorisation, an additional 5 to 10 years would be added to their sentence.
 Protection for Prisoners of Ukraine leader Oleg Tsvily said that his organization "supports the idea behind the law but the text that was passed is discriminatory".
 He also raised concerns about convicts being abused by their commanders and used as cannon fodder saying, "Some commanders treat even ordinary mobilised people badly, why would it be different for prisoners?"
-Some convicts said that they had only had 20 days of training before being sent to the frontine.
+Per the draft law, convicts cannot be discharged or transferred to other positions even if they are wounded with the draft law specifically stating that the only right that a former convict in the Ukrainian Army has is to go on the assault.
+According to Ukrainian news outlet Rubryka, convicts do not have the same right of access to medical care and social support that regular soldiers do.
+Per a study by The Pryncyp Human Rights Center titled "Service in the Shkval Battalion," convicts are not allowed to be discharged from service even after being released from Russian captivity or after turning 60.
+They are also not allowed to take an annual leave and only have limited opportunities for promotions.
+Some convicts said that they had only had 20 days of training before being sent to the frontline.
 A Ukrainian officer claimed in a post on Telegram that a Shkval Battalion in Kursk had been thrown into assaults with no professional military training and no coordination with the other units which resulted in heavy losses.
 One member of a Shkval battalion who was identified as "Vitaliy R", a convict who was serving a sentence of 6 years and 6 months for theft, joined a Shkval battalion in May 2024 but later deserted in July 2024.
 On 30 July 2024, he was detained in Mykolaiv.
 During his trial, "Vitaliy R" claimed that the commander of the unit he was in treated members of the unit's Shkval battalion "badly" and threatened them with weapons.
 On 23 December 2024, "Vitaliy R" was sentenced to 8 years in prison for desertion.
 According to a convict with the call sign "K", Ukrainian high command, "did not care too much about the needs of subordinates and ignored the problems in the battalion."